-Since March 2020, the spread of COVID-19 has severely impacted many local economies around the globe.
-In many countries, including Canada, businesses are being forced to cease or limit operations for long or indefinite periods of time.
-Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide, resulting in an economic slowdown.
-Global stock markets have also experienced great volatility and a significant weakening.
+Since March 2020, the spread of COVID-19 has impacted many local economies around the globe.
+In many countries, including Canada, some businesses have been forced to cease or limit operations for long or indefinite periods of time.
+Measures taken to contain the spread of the virus, including travel bans, quarantines, social distancing, and closures of non-essential services have triggered significant disruptions to businesses worldwide.
+In the height of the pandemic, global stock markets experienced great volatility and significant weakening.
 Governments and central banks have responded with monetary and fiscal interventions to stabilize economic conditions.
-As at the date of this report, the Company has not been significantly impacted by the spread of COVID-19.

 The duration and impact of the COVID-19 pandemic, as well as the effectiveness of government and central bank responses, remains unclear at this time.
 It is not possible to reliably estimate the duration and severity of these consequences, as well as their impact on the financial position and results of the Company for future periods.